cavalab/feat/examples/EXAMPLES.md

 ### ENC problem

-We will run Fewtwo on the [energy efficiency](https://archive.ics.uci.edu/ml/datasets/Energy+efficiency) dataset from UCI, which is included in `examples/d_enc.txt`.
+We will run Feat on the [energy efficiency](https://archive.ics.uci.edu/ml/datasets/Energy+efficiency) dataset from UCI, which is included in `examples/d_enc.txt`.
-To run Fewtwo with a population 1000 for 100 generations using a random seed of 42, type
+To run Feat with a population 1000 for 100 generations using a random seed of 42, type

 ```
 ./build/feat examples/d_enc.csv -p 100 -g 100 -r 42